 Watershed or landscape-scale approaches to targeting investments have been recognized as a way of achieving a balance among multiple development objectives in several sectors, including infrastructure and agriculture.
-Landscape approaches and ecosystem service modeling help provide a better understanding of tradecomplementarities offs and across and natural development resource management.
+Landscape approaches and ecosystem service modeling help provide a better understanding of tradeoffs and complementarities across development and natural resource management.

-Several tools like InVEST or ARIES for SEEA are currently available and can provide information on the location and magnitude of ecosystem services including water flows, erosion and sediment retention. water quality regulation. carbon retention, and pollination, among others.
+Several tools like InVEST or ARIES for SEEA are currently available and can provide information on the location and magnitude of ecosystem services including water flows, erosion and sediment retention. water auality regulation. carbon retention. and pollination, among others.
 At the same time, there are gaps in the capacity of developing countries (including World Bank borrowers) to use such tools to inform project design.
 This is particularly true in the prefeasibility, concept, and appraisal stages, where such analyses have the greatest potential to inform project design.